 Things To Keep in Mind

-As you install an outdoor antenna, ensure it's in a proper place—such as on the roof—since the fewer obstructions that block the pathway to the nearest tower, the better; additionally, ensure it's secure once you mount it.
+As you install an outdoor antenna, ensure it's in a proper place, such as on the roof.
+The fewer obstructions that block the pathway to the nearest tower, the better.
+And be sure that it’s secure once you mount it.

 Moreover, as you install your inside antenna, know where you want the best signal—in a small room, the best place for an antenna is in the middle of the room on the ceiling.
 When you install your indoor antenna, make sure it's at least 20 feet vertical or 50 feet horizontal from the outdoor antenna and away from physical obstructions.